uskay/blog.uskay.io/README.md

 - but for simplicity w/o using any 3P bundlers (b/c that does add on 3P dependencies!)...
 - and can be maitaned and publishing new articles by just writing markdowns.

-This time, I'm not that much pickie in the Lighthouse scores and the best practices.
+This time, I'm not that much pickie in the Lighthouse scores, the best practices and thriving in making it work in all the browsers (i.e. the site doesn't transpile scripts and uses flex/grid styles w/o polyfil so it's basically for modern browsers that supports ES6 and such but I did test in IE11😛).
 I know things are not beautiful and far from perfection, but let's face it, that's life.
 Just make it work and I'm happy 🙌

 ## For my own sake
 ### Build